evelyh/pick-the-ink/README.md

       - req.body.customerID, get all bookings of that customer
       - req.body.artistID AND req.body.isConfirmed, get all bookings for confirmed/ (not confirmed) artist's bookings
       - req.body.customerID AND req.body.isConfirmed, get all bookings for confirmed/ (not confirmed) customer's bookings
-      - With sucess return the desired booking(s) satisfy all the above conditions
+      - With success return the desired booking(s) to satisfy all the above conditions

 ### Frontend
 - From root directory, navigate to `/webapp`, run  `npm i` and `npm run build` to build the React app